Sentry Page Protection

 The following chart (source: D. Short) shows US equity margin debt adjusted for inflation.
 As can be seen, in both 2000 and 2007 inflation-adjusted margin debt peaked and then began to decline leading to the tops in the S&P 500 index.
 As such, margin debt rollovers acts as a good lead indicator of possible future market weakness.

 A year-over-year contraction in margin debt tends to be negative for stocks as liquidity is removed from equity markets.
 Below is the latest YoY rate of change in margin debt (source: Yardini).
-Note in both the 2000 and 2007 bear markets margin debt bottomed below -40%.
+Note in both the 2000 and 2007 bear markets margin debt bottomed below -40% (but the recent bottoming and return to growth in margin debt is encouraging).

 U.S. Equity market Valuation Models